1871fotc/fotc/snippets/elizabeth-dale.md

 ### Copyright

-This biography is from *Toowong Cemetery*, by Hilda Maclean and Prue Firth, in *[Toowong: A community's history](http://www.toowong.org.au/books_for_sale.htm)* by [West Toowong Community Association Inc.](http://www.toowong.org.au).
+This story is from *Toowong Cemetery*, by Hilda Maclean and Prue Firth, in *[Toowong: A community's history](http://www.toowong.org.au/books_for_sale.htm)* by [West Toowong Community Association Inc.](http://www.toowong.org.au).
 Used with permission.
 Links added.